-Figure 2.
-Arrows showing the two sharp spines on the sides of the pronotum.

-1
+Figure 3.
+Punctations on the elytra and velvet-like pubescence.
 Acalolepta aesthetica (Olliff)

 Figure 4.
 Trunk of queen sago showing (a) adult emergence holes and (b) frass pushed out by feeding larvae.
-Figure 5.
+Figure 9.
+Cross section of Tahiti lime trunk showing galleries Figure 5.
 Trunk of citrus showing frass being pushed out by feeding larvae.
 Figure 6.
 Kukui branch opened up to expose adult A. aesthetica undergoing sclerotization in gallery and showing frass packed behind it.
 Figure 7.
 A. aesthetica pupa.

 Figure 8.
 Late instar larva extracted from queen sago.
-Figure 9.
-Cross section of Tahiti lime trunk showing galleries Janis N. Matsunaga & Stacey G. Chun HDOA.PPC@HAWAII.GOV Acalolepta aesthetica (Olliff)
+Acalolepta aesthetica (Olliff)

 Figure 10.
 Aegolipton reflexa.
 Photo: Karl Magnacca.

 Figure 11.
 Exit hole after adult emergence.

 DESCRIPTION CONTINUED The largest cerambycid species in Hawaii, Aegolipton reflexa (Fig. 10), is endemic to Hawaii and its larvae bore into dead trees such as Acacia koa and Metrosideros polymorpha.
 A. reflexa is about 5 cm (2 in) and has raised ridges on its elytra versus dense punctations.
 Other lookalike longhorned beetles are much smaller in size than A. aesthetica or will be different in coloration.
 Many have patterns such as lines and spots, which A. aesthetica lacks.
 DAMAGE Adult feeding habits remain unknown although they likely feed on leaves, petioles or bark of plants, without causing significant damage.
-Damage to trees is caused by the larvae which feed and tunnel within the woody portion of the host, compromising the structural integrity of the branches and trunk.
+Damage to trees is caused by the larvae which feed and tunnel within the woody portion

+Figure 12.
+Girdling on trunk of kukui by feeding larvae. of the host, compromising the structural integrity of the branches and trunk.
 Larval feeding creates entry points for pathogens, making the host plant more susceptible to secondary disease infections and attack by additional wood boring pests, further compromising host plant health.
 Heavy infestation of already weakened trees may lead to plant death.
-Because cerambycid larvae are wood borers which feed within dead or dying trees, infestation of by other species of longhorn beetles may be mistakenly attributed to A. aesthetica.
-Key symptoms of Acalolepta aesthetica infestation:

-- Sawdust-like frass being pushed out of holes of trunk (Figs. 4 & 5)

-- Round exit holes about 1.25 cm (.5 in) (Fig. 11)

-- Girdling on trunk (Fig. 12)

-- Sap oozing at oviposition sites (Fig. 13)

-- Branch dieback and dropping
+Because cerambycid larvae are wood borers which feed within dead or dying trees, infestation by other species of longhorned beetles may be mistakenly attributed to A. aesthetica.
+Key symptoms of Acalolepta aesthetica infestation: - Sawdust-like frass being pushed out of holes of trunk (Figs. 4 & 5) - Round exit holes about 1.25 cm (.5 in) (Fig. 11) - Girdling on trunk (Fig. 12) - Sap oozing at oviposition sites (Fig. 13) - Branch dieback and dropping HOSTS Hosts confirmed in Hawaii thus far include breadfruit (Artocarpus altilis), kukui (Aleurites moluccanus), queen sago (Cycas circinalis), Citrus spp., cacao (Theobroma cacao), mulberry (Morus alba), trumpet tree (Cecropia obtusifolia), Norfolk pine cut logs (Araucaria heterophylla), avocado (Persea americana), and kalamungay (Moringa oleifera).
+Gunpowder tree (Trema orientalis), hibiscus (Hibiscus sp.), and croton (Codiaeum variegatum) are probable hosts which either exhibited symptoms of larval infestation or adult emergence and need to be confirmed by rearing larvae to adulthood.

-HOSTS

-Hosts confirmed in Hawaii thus far include breadfruit (Artocarpus altilis), kukui (Aleurites moluccanus), queen sago (Cycas circinalis), Citrus spp., and cacao (Theobroma cacao).
-Gunpowder tree (Trema orientalis) is a probable host, as early instar larvae were extracted from a tree exhibiting key infestation symptoms (exit holes, girdling, etc.) but still needs to be verified.
-Avocado (Persea americana) is another possible host, however, HDOA could not confirm that the submitted sample truly came from an avocado tree branch and this still needs to be verified.